 Shared Resources & Laboratory Support

-Moffitt supports over 14 Shared Resources, or cores.
+Moffitt supports over 14 shared resources, or cores.
 The highly skilled staff including core staff scientists, research associates and research assistants provide vital services to Moffitt’s investigators by providing access to the latest technology at reasonable costs.
 Research Support Services provides service and consultation, training and interpretation of safety regulations and standards for research operations.
-Their team members include Facilities Coordinators, Health & Safety Specialists and Glasswash Assistants.
+Their team members include facilities coordinators, health and safety specialists and glasswash assistants.

 Serve our renowned researchers in a variety of positions in various departments.